better666/FirstTest/readme.txt

-Git is version contol system.
+Git is distributed version contol system.
 Git is a free softwear.